PhillHenry/dreadnought/README.md

 Rather than messing around with YAML to get `docker-compose` to run a collection of applications, achieve the same result in pure Scala code.
 You can even monitor the logs of your applications and wait for certain events in them.

+Caveats
+--
+Currently, Dreadnought only works on Unix-like system as it communicates with the Docker daemon via Unix sockets.